Parts of braces

 Remember the “Dem bones” song?
 The hip bone’s connected to the back bone.
 Well it’s a little bit the same when it comes to orthodontic treatment.
 Your appliance has a few different parts and each is connected in such a way that allows your appliance to straighten your teeth and achieve a beautiful new smile.

 But we understand that all these new orthodontic terms can be a little confusing, so to make the treatment process as easy as possible, we’ve compiled a list of all the different parts of braces and how they work with each other.

 The brackets hold the arch wire against each tooth.
 The arch wire fits into a slot that is in each bracket.
 Brackets may attached directly to each tooth or a band.

 Ties are the tiny rubber ring that secure the arch wire into the bracket.

 The main wires, or archwires, are shaped specifically to fit around the arch into the bracket slots.
 Teeth move from the pressure that is applied by the braces.
 That pressure comes from the archwire, which guides the direction of the movement.

 Hooks are small attachments on the brackets used to attach elastics (rubber bands).

-A mouthpiece that is tailored to provide protection to the braces and teeth while the patient is playing a sport.
+A mouthpiece that provides protection to the braces and teeth while the patient is playing a sport.